310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Tetora %}
-Midori-kuuun?
+Midori-kun~?
 You’ve been quiet this whole time.
 It’s pretty scary when you’re quiet and not doing your usual “I’m so depressed, I wanna die” thing, y’know?
 {% endbubble %}

 {% bubble Midori %}